thomazyazima/thomazyazima.github.io/week-1/4-tracking-changes/my_reflection.md

+## Tracking Changes Reflection

-## How does tracking and adding changes make my life as a developer easier?
+- How does tracking and adding changes make developer's lives easier?

-## Questions:

-1. What is a commit?
+- What is a commit?

-2. What does the HEAD^ argument mean?
+- What does the HEAD^ argument mean?

-3. What are the 3 stages of a git change and how do you move a file from to the other?
+- What are the 3 stages of a git change and how do you move a file from to the other?
+- Write a handy cheatsheet of the commands you need to commit your changes